 Another kids favorite, but great for any garden where nature has a hand.
 Pick up some simple gems, sequins and spark lies at the dollar shop or craft store.
 Choose a stone that’s slightly larger than the dragonfly you wish to create, and about the right shape.
 Lay out your sparklies until you have a design you like, then transfer and attach with construction adhesive.
 Looks cute tucked into some long grass, or in a ground-cover to partially hide the stones edges.
 This one from ‘Wisconsin Made’ gives you the idea or you can buy it from them here.

 Simple!
 Pretty stones, pretty saying, paint pen.
 Display on a walkway, piled in a planter, or tucked next to special plants as secret garden surprises.
 A great example are these inspiration stones.
-DIY them or buy them from ‘Elizabeth’s Embellishments‘.
+DIY them with oil based paint pens or buy them from ‘Elizabeth’s Embellishments‘.